jsdotlua/otter/modules/otter/README.md

 ### Model File

-- Download the `rbxmx` model file attached to the latest release from the [GitHub releases page](https://github.com/Roblox/otter-internal/releases)
+- Download the `rbxm` model file attached to the latest release from the [GitHub releases page](https://github.com/Roblox/otter-internal/releases)
 - Insert the model into Studio into a place like `ReplicatedStorage`

 ## Documentation